MIX NYC: 1996: 10th Anniversary of MIX

+1997-2000

-Rajendra Roy was in charge in 1997, when the festival moved to Cinema Village, which was then a single-screen theater on E. 12th Street.
-In 1997 Ernesto Foronda and Maïa Cybelle Carpenter were programming coordinators for the festival.
-Carpenter stayed on until 1999, also curating additional programs in the years to follow.
-Roy brought on Anie Stanley as artistic director in 1998, and as a team they propelled MIX to greater visibility, with more corporate sponsorship, but with less emphasis on the identity politics of the early 1990s.
-1998 also saw a sidebar of 8 mm films curated by Stephen Kent Jusick, featuring work by both contemporary makers and old masters, such as Jack Smith, "The Story of the Red Rose" by Juan Carlos Zaldivar and Andy Warhol's Polavision home movies.
-Roy is now the Celeste Bartos Chief Curator of Film at the Museum of Modern Art.
+From 1997, Rajendra Roy was in charge, and the festival moved to Cinema Village, when it was a single-screen theater on E. 12th Street.
+Roy brought on Anie Stanley as artistic director in 1998, and as a team they propelled MIX to greater visibility, with greater support from corporate sponsors and less emphasis on the identity politics of the early 1990s.
+Roy went on to be the Celeste Bartos Chief Curator of Film at the Museum of Modern Art.

+Ernesto Foronda and Maïa Cybelle Carpenter were programming coordinators in 1997, with Carpenter staying on in this role until 1999, and curating individual programs in years to follow.
+1998 also saw a sidebar of 8mm film curated by Stephen Kent Jusick, featuring work by Jack Smith, Juan Carlos Zaldivar' The Story of the Red Rose and Andy Warhol's Polavision home movies.